 +Label all GMO foods produced and sold in the state.

 +In deference to all the sovereign tribes that consider the San Francisco Peaks sacred, block Snowbowl from spraying the slopes with effluent piped up from Flagstaff.
+(I do not understand the Hopi acquiescence with a request for earth-filtering.)

-+Disband the new AZ Commerce Authority.
++Disband the AZ Commerce Authority.
 (To eliminate our state's structural deficit we cannot give away millions of dollars in tax cuts for corporations and the wealthy.
 Besides, our state constitution forbids deal-closing-type gifts.)

 +No more sweeping funds that are designated for schools, infrastructure, state parks, health and other services.

-+Historic designations and preservation.
++Bolster historic designations and preservation.

 +I abhor mendacity,...and leaf blowers.